HEIG-VD-WEB/brick-breaker-example/README.md

 # A simple brick breaker example

 This is a simple example of a brick breaker in HTML, CSS & Javascript.
-This is the result for [this tutorial]()

 ## Live demo